-Geared for teens (ages 14-18), the money personality cards are used like money management games.
-Money Habitudes for Teens is often used in high school classes (economics and personal finance, psychology, business, history, etc.), after-school and youth programs like 4H, as well as job readiness seminars and life skills seminars.
+Money Habitudes for Teens is often used in high school classes (economics and personal finance, psychology, business, economics, etc.), after-school and youth programs like 4H and entrepreneur clubs as well as job readiness and life skills programs.
 The cards are part of the Money Habitudes high school financial literacy curriculum which won a 2012 Excellence in Financial Literacy Education Award from the Institute for Financial Literacy.

-- Are easy to learn and easy to teach.
+- Easy to learn, easy to teach, and easy to understand.

-- Get beyond budgets to begin important conversations about the interaction between lifestyle, values and finances that make subsequent skills lessons more relevant.
+- An interactive alternative to lectures, workbooks and presentations.
+Spur important conversations about the interaction between lifestyle, values and finances that make subsequent skills lessons more relevant.